zzzprojects/docs/entityframeworkcore.com/pages/providers/providers-mysql.md

 ### Limitations

  - The MySQL Connector/Net implementation of EF Core has no support for Memory-Optimized Tables yet.
- - The following table shows Maximum Length of strings types supported by the MySQL Connector/Net implementation of EF Core.
+ - The following table shows maximum length of string types supported by the MySQL Connector/Net implementation of EF Core.

 |Data Type	            |Maximum Length	|.NET Type      |